 If you’re ready to commit to a challenging career, then an Army ROTC scholarship might be available for you, especially if you’re ready to become an Army nurse.
 In addition to TCU’s full range of scholarships, Army ROTC offers four-, three- and two-year scholarships, awarded strictly on merit to the most outstanding students who apply.
 The scholarship covers full tuition and fees.

-Apply at armyrotc.com.Office of Financial Aid
+High school students should apply at goarmy.com/rotc.Office of Financial Aid

 Active Duty Green to Gold